-- Because Yellowstone is bear country, you must, if you are not with your food, stow it securely in your vehicle.
+- Because Yellowstone is bear country, you must stow it securely in your vehicle if you are not with your food.

 - The weather is not always conducive to making food outside.
-Be prepared with something you can assemble and eat in your vehicle.
+Be prepared with a plan B–something you can assemble and eat in your vehicle.

 - Find information about Yellowstone’s picnic locations and regulations here and information about planning a visit to Yellowstone can be found here.